 - Do you have the time?

-At some point in the next few years as my family becomes involved in different activities my children will take part in, we will have to address those questions.
-It would be easy for me to make the bold statement that my kids will only be allowed to participate in one activity at a time, but how many other well meaning parents have also made that exact same statement before too?
+It would be easy for me to make the bold statement that my kids will only be allowed to participate in one activity at a time, but how many other well-meaning parents have also made that exact same statement before too?

 Routines allow for flexibility and grace, which is something that we need!